-Further, the scenarios should also be varied such that there are opportunities to demonstrate response to a wide spectrum of incidents, such as varying degrees of: core damage, radiological release, and hostile action directed at the NPP site.
+Further, the scenarios are also varied such that there are opportunities to demonstrate response to a wide spectrum of incidents, such as varying degrees of: core damage, radiological release, and hostile action directed at the NPP site.
 Varying the scenarios allows for realistic simulated actions, both onsite and offsite to mitigate the consequences of the incident.